 If you ignored your lawn for a month in the summer, what would it look like?
 The same is true for the waters under your care.
 Nipping small problems in the bud removes the perils of huge algae blooms.

-Nutrient management through a bacteria and enzyme regime directly competes with algae for food and space(these products are good).
+Nutrient management through a bacteria and enzyme regime directly competes with algae for food and space(Beneficial Bacteria).
 Beneficial microbes kickstart the bottom of the food chain and are the crucial start to nutrient sequestration in aquatic systems.

 Sometimes things just gotta die….

 There are times where you’ve done all you can and you still get algae.
 Well, then, kill it dead……remorselessly obliterate the offending algal scum using the implements of phycological genocide (in the appropriate doses and active ingredients for your waters). (watergardens)(large non-koi ponds)…… Please read the labels so you do not endanger any non-target organisms (fish, frogs, small children, politicians).

 It is always easier and better for your pond, no matter its size, to treat algae blooms when they are small.
 All mat-forming algae begins its life on the bottom, so if you see some floating, there is a very good chance that the next generation is on its way behind it.
 Treating for the floating mats and the next wave will extend the length between treatments and make it more likely that you will be able to maintain your water with the more natural bacteria and enzymes noted above.

 Important note: Algicides also kill beneficial bacteria.
 After treating for algae, be sure to increase your first dose of bacteria a couple of days later to bolster the natural recolonization of the bottom of your ecosystem.

 So, Long story longer…… CONSTANT VIGILANCE!
 Summertime blooms are best avoided by keeping watch, and heading them off before they occur.